 It is important that our young people feel happy, supported and cared for in order to achieve their best in the classroom.
-We believe that our Pastoral System provides the support and guidance that students need at each stage of their educational journey at St Clements, from Year 6 transitioning into Year 7 right the way through to Year 11 and preparing for the next stage of their journey.
+We believe that our Pastoral System provides the support and guidance that students need at each stage of their educational journey at St Clements, from Year 6 transitioning into Year 7 right the way through to Year 11 and preparing for post sixteen education.

 Each morning students begin their day with their Form Tutor for Registration.
 This daily time is spent either in Assembly or following our tutor programme during which tutors and students build a positive relationship - ordinarily, a student’s form tutor will stay with them as they progress through Years 7 to 11.